Breaking Out of the Echo Chambers

-We seek to support storytellers utilising digital technology to engage targeted, hard-to-reach groups on issues related to HIV prevention, testing, care and/or stigma.
+We support storytellers utilising digital technology to engage targeted, hard-to-reach groups on issues related to HIV prevention, testing, care and/or stigma.
 Digital technologies include, but are not limited to social media, online games, data visualisations, interactives and audio (radio/podcasting).

 Storytellers ‘breaking out of their echo chambers’ are:

 1. Utilising digital technologies that hard-to-reach people are already using, but where HIV information or stories are uncommon or typically ignored.

 2. Proactively engaging audiences that are not a part of their existing network or ‘natural’ audience base.

 1. Clear identification of a hard-to-reach group of people, and the digital technology(ies) the group uses already that the storyteller seeks to utilises.

 2. Demonstration of a novel digital-storytelling approach on that technology(ies), targeted to that group.

 3. Evidence that the storyteller’s efforts engaged the targeted group about HIV testing, prevention and/or stigma to yield a measurable effect.

 2. Creativity utilise digital technologies to engage the identified group.